Why Emotional Quotient could be the key to a successful organization

 · Nurture employees’ innate characteristics:

-Every position demands a different skill set and a level of EQ than others.
+Every position demands a different skill set and a level of Emotional Quotient than others.
 It’s also important to note that each individual offers a unique perspective and talent to perform at work.
 While some employees may exemplify better EQ qualities than others, others may only demonstrate specific aspects of it.
 HR leaders can encourage the development of EQ without forcing the same.

 In times of uncertainty and change, automation and AI also exert a profound impact on the workforce.
 These times ask for a new set of skills that a certain part of the workforce may not be equipped with.